Sudeeppp-Mishra/pyWeatherProject/README.md

 # PyProject-WeatherApp :)️

-A simple Python Weather App with **PyQt5** that fetches live weather data using a Weather API.
+A simple Python Weather App with Python and  **PyQt5** that fetches live weather data using the OpenWeatherMap API and displays it in a user-friendly GUI.

 ---